What is Guidance System? | Types of guidance system in Missile

 • There are various types of command guidance methods.
 Early examples included remote control by wire and by radio command.
 Generally, command by wire was limited to air-launched missiles.

 • A pair of fine wires was unrolled from coils after the missile was launched.
-Radio command eliminates wires and extended the range of a missile.
+Radio command eliminates wires and extends the range of a missile.

 • In the radar command guidance system, radar is used to track the missile and the target.
 Guidance signals are sent to the missile by varying the characteristics of the missile radar-tracking beam.

-• Homing guidance system also relies on electromagnetic radiation for guidance information.
+• The homing guidance system also relies on electromagnetic radiation for guidance information.

 • The homing device is usually a small antenna located within the node of the missile.
 It detects some type of distinguishing or radiation given off or reflected from the target.